Mechanical cell interactions on curved interfaces: Introduction

-In the present work, we focus on developing a mathematical model of mechanical interactions within a constant population of cells arranged in a confluent layer on a curved interface in two-dimensional space.
-We do not take into account other cell behaviours than the mechanical interactions of the cells.
-We aim to characterise how the distribution of cells along the curved interface evolves in space and time based on specifying the cells' mechanical properties, such as their stiffness and resting length.
-A key goal of this study is to understand whether the curvature of the interface influences this evolution as well as cellular stress, that can arise for example due to surface tension of the cellular tissue.
+In the present work, we focus on developing a mathematical model of mechanical interactions within a constant population of cells arranged in a confluent layer on a curved interface in two-dimensional space. \cbeg This may represent curved epithelial tissues seen in cross-section, such as monolayers of epithelial cells in colonic crypts, epithelial cell sheets on engineered substrates with induced curvature (Fig.~\ref{fig-spring-models}), or epithelial-like osteoblast layers on bone tissues.
+However, \cend we do not take into account other cell behaviours than the mechanical interactions of the cells.
+We aim to characterise how the distribution of cells along the curved interface evolves in space and time based on specifying the cells' mechanical properties, such as their stiffness and resting length. \cbeg A key goal of this study is to understand how the curvature of the interface may influence the stress state of the cells and the dynamics of their mechanical relaxation.

-Our approach first considers two variations of a discrete, individual-based model of the mechanical behaviour of the cells.
-We then find how the evolution of cell density in these models can be captured, in an appropriate continuum limit, by a partial differential equation for a continuous cell density field.
-Both the consideration of discrete models and of their continuum limit is of strong interest in mathematical biology to bridge the cellular scale and the tissue scale.
+Our approach considers both discrete, individual-based models of the mechanical behaviour of the cells, and their continuum limit.
+The continuum limit captures the collective evolution of the models by a partial differential equation for a continuous cell density field.
+The consideration of \cend discrete models and of their continuum limit is of strong interest in mathematical biology to bridge the cellular scale and the tissue scale.
 Discrete models allow us to represent the cellular entities that compose biological tissues and to encode cell behaviours directly.
 Continuum models capture average behaviour at the tissue scale more readily.
 However, without appropriate mathematical theories linking the cellular scale to the tissue scale, it can remain challenging to understand how cellular scale parameters relate to tissue scale behaviours, and to quantify these behaviours~\citep{chopard1998,li2022b,vandenheuvel2024}.